mach-composer/mach-composer-cli/docs/src/deployment/config/aws.md

 # AWS deployments

-## API Gateway
+## HTTP routing

-Only when a MACH stack contains components that have a [`endpoint`](../../syntax.md#components) defined, MACH will setup the necessary resources to be able to route traffic to that component:
+If any component used in a MACH stack is defined with an [`endpoint`](../../syntax.md#components), MACH will create the necessary resources to be able to route traffic to that components.

-- API Gateway
+A site might have a couple of [endpoints](../../syntax.md#endpoints) defined and for each endpoint MACH will create:

-- API Gateway default routing
+- API Gateway + default routing
-- Route53 record on the zone configured with `endpoints`
 - ACM Certificate (with DNS validation)
+- Route53 record on the zone configured with the [`route53_zone_name` setting](../../syntax.md#aws)

 The information needed for components to add custom routes to that API Gateway are provided through [Terraform variables](../../components/aws.md#terraform-variables).